fleetdm/fleet/articles/deploy-fleet-on-centos.md

 # Deploy Fleet on CentOS

+> **This article was archived on May 16, 2024,** and may be outdated.
+Check out [Deploy Fleet](https://fleetdm.com/docs/deploy/deploy-fleet) for our recommended deployment method.

 ![Deploy Fleet on CentOS](../website/assets/images/articles/deploy-fleet-on-centos-800x450@2x.png)

+> Updated on December 2, 2020, by [Noah Talerman](https://github.com/noahtalerman).

 In this guide, we're going to install Fleet and all of its application dependencies on a CentOS 7.1 server.
 Once we have Fleet up and running, we're going to install osquery on that same CentOS 7.1 host and enroll it in Fleet.
 This should give you a good understanding of both how to install Fleet as well as how to install and configure osquery such that it can communicate with Fleet.